 Temporary Medical Conditions and Injuries

->

-> Temporary medical conditions such as injuries, surgeries, or acute illnesses are generally not regarded as disabilities.
-This is because the degree of functional limitation and the duration (generally shorter than 6 months) of such impairments are usually not substantial enough to cause a temporary condition to be considered a disability.
+Temporary medical conditions such as injuries, surgeries, or acute illnesses are generally not regarded as disabilities.
+This is because the degree of functional limitation and the duration of impact are usually not substantial enough to cause a temporary condition to be considered a disability.
 Many of the academic concerns that arise related to temporary conditions can be addressed through Health Service.
 Even though professors or TAs may address injury-related arrangements directly, professors may ask you to register with AccessibleNU to verify your condition and allow us to make recommendations for reasonable adjustments.

->

-> |Potential Concerns Due To Temporary Conditions||AccessibleNU Recommendations|
+|Potential Concerns Due To Temporary Conditions||AccessibleNU Recommendations|

 |Missed Class, Deadlines, or Exams||Many of the academic concerns that arise related to short-term conditions, such as additional absences, missed deadlines, or missed exams, should be addressed through Health Service.|